 Soul food with a twist is offered at Twisted Soul Cookhouse & Pours.
 Chef Deborah VanTrece incorporates global influences from her travels into the dishes on her menu.
-Foods on her menu include Creole gumbo, Chef Robert's fried chicken po'boy and moonshine mussels.
+Foods on her menu include fried chicken Monte Cristo and the Twisted Soul salad for brunch.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.